ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 4. Click **Provision**.
 5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
 6. Make note of the `Private IP address` of the VSI for a later step.
-7. Verify access to the VSI via the IBM Cloud private network using `ping` and `SSH` from your local workstation over the VPN.
+7. Verify access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using `ping` and `SSH` from your local workstation over the VPN.

    ```bash
    ping <VSI Private IP Address>